| Annual Reports *

-One of CodeBrave’s highlights this year is the creation of CodeBrave Tutors, a social enterprise that provides private online tutoring to children across the world.
+One highlight this year is the creation of CodeBrave Tutors, a social enterprise that provides private online tutoring to children worldwide.

-Here’s how it works: Keen young tech enthusiasts or curious learners from all over the world can be linked to one of our brilliant tutors to take courses in Game Development, Python, Machine Learning (and more!) via one-to-one or group sessions online.
+Here’s how it works: Keen young tech enthusiasts or curious learners are linked to one of our brilliant tutors to take courses in Game Development, Python, and more via individual or group sessions online.

-And here’s the best bit: ‘One class purchased = one class donated’
+And here’s the best bit: ‘One class purchased = one donated’

-Feedback received so far has shown that online tutoring sessions have been fun, engaging and not held back by the distance between tutors and tutees.
+Feedback received has shown that the sessions have been fun, engaging and not held back by the distance between tutors and tutees.

-In the words of one parent, Hani: “Ali made him love coding and my son was looking forward to each session.”
+“Ali made him love coding and my son was looking forward to each session,’ Hani, a parent said.

-One mother, Aline said: “Our sons’ tutor showed an exceptional ability to connect with the boys despite all classes being over Zoom.
-He managed to teach stimulating yet entertaining classes, allowing the children to connect coding with robotics and making the experience a very tangible one.”
+One mother, Aline also said: “Our sons’ tutor showed an exceptional ability to connect with the boys despite classes being over Zoom.
+Classes were stimulating and entertaining, allowing them to connect coding with robotics and making the experience a very tangible one.”